-The ambiguous line between play-acted and actual sexual abuse is explored in "The Limbo Room.”
+The ambiguous line between play-acted and actual sexual abuse is explored in Debra Eisenstadt’s sophomore film, “The Limbo Room.”
 Curiously, pic is open-ended enough to generate post-screening chatter, but, at the same time, doesn’t plumb the depths of its fascinating subject.
-Film will likely be limited to mid-level fests, though airdates on art cable outlets might be in the wings.
+Film looks at the world of Off Broadway understudies through the eyes of an actress who’s been stuck in the neither-on-nor-offstage life for much too long.
+The unrealized promise of a powerful third act will limit the film’s reach beyond mid-level fests, though airdates on art cable outlets might be in the wings.

 Judging by this and Eisenstadt’s 2000 debut, “Daydream Believer,” any would-be thesp’s hopes of a good life in the New York theater may as well be tossed out with the trash.
 Unlike the wet-behind-the-ears newcomer in “Daydream,” Ann (Andrea Powell) is a 39-year-old Off Broadway vet, apparently not quite good enough to land a lead role but reliable enough to hold onto understudy assignments.